Which Style Guide Should Authors Use: Chicago, AP or MLA?

 Where AP Rules Your Writing

 Guest posts for magazines and newspapers.
-Online publications, especially those with news backgrounds, default to AP.
-Submit in their preferred style.
+Many publications, especially those with a news background, expect AP.
+If they provide their own guidelines, follow those first.

 The Key Differences That Matter

 Drop the Oxford comma.
-In AP style, you write "She studied fiction, memoir and poetry."
-The comma before "and" disappears unless it prevents confusion.
-"He thanked his parents, Einstein and Gandhi" needs that final comma to show Einstein and Gandhi aren't his parents.
-But most of the time, no comma.
+AP usually removes the comma before "and" in a simple list: "She studied fiction, memoir and poetry."
+Keep the comma only when it prevents confusion.
+"He thanked his parents, Einstein and Gandhi" needs a final comma if Einstein and Gandhi are not his parents.

 Use numerals for 10 and above.
-Write "She waited 47 minutes" not "She waited forty-seven minutes."
-Numbers one through nine stay as words: "She had three books."
-This makes information scannable for news readers.
+Write "She waited 47 minutes," not "She waited forty-seven minutes."
+Numbers one through nine are usually written as words: "She had three books."
+This makes information easier to scan.

 Keep sentences concise and direct.
-AP favors shorter sentences and active voice.
-Instead of "The novel, which took her five years to complete, explores themes of family and belonging," write "The novel explores family and belonging.
+AP favors clear, active sentences.
+Instead of "The novel, which took her five years to complete, explores themes of family and belonging," write: "The novel explores family and belonging.
 She spent five years writing it."

 Downstyle capitalization.
-Job titles get lowercase unless they appear before names: "author Jane Smith" but "Jane Smith, author."
-Geographic regions stay lowercase: "She grew up in the south."
-Seasons stay lowercase: "The book releases next spring."
+Job titles are usually lowercase unless they appear directly before a name: "author Jane Smith" and "Jane Smith, author."
+Seasons are lowercase: "The book releases next spring."
+Geographic regions are often lowercase when used generally: "She grew up in the south."

-Specific date and state formats.
+Use AP date and state formats.
 Dates look like this: "March 15, 2023."
-States get abbreviated when they appear with city names: "She lives in Portland, Ore."
-Some states never get abbreviated: Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas, Utah.
+States are abbreviated in specific ways when they appear with city names: "She lives in Portland, Ore."
+Some states are never abbreviated, including Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah.

 Titles and Online Formatting

-AP treats composition titles differently than Chicago.
-Most books, movies, TV shows, and songs get quotation marks, not italics: She wrote "The Memory Palace."
-Reference works like dictionaries and encyclopedias get italics, but your novel doesn't.
+AP handles many composition titles differently from Chicago.
+Books, films, TV shows, songs, and similar works usually take quotation marks rather than italics: She wrote "The Memory Palace."
+Reference works such as dictionaries and encyclopedias are treated differently, but your novel will usually be in quotation marks in AP copy.

 Speed and Journalist-Friendly Copy